plewis/plewis.github.io/phylogenetics/papers2026.md

 Felsenstein, J. 1978.
 [Cases in which parsimony or compatibility methods will be positively misleading.](https://doi.org/10.1093/sysbio/27.4.401) Systematic Biology 27:401-410.
 (Characterized the long branch attraction problem)

-Felsenstein, J. 1981.
+:heavy_check_mark: Felsenstein, J. 1981.
 [Evolutionary trees from DNA sequences: a maximum likelihood approach.](https://doi.org/10.1007/BF01734359)  Journal of Molecular Evolution 17:368-376.
 (F81 model, pruning algorithm, origin of likelihood-based phylogenetics)

 Felsenstein, J. 1983.
 Statistical inference of phylogenies.
 Journal of the Royal Statistical Society A 146:246-272.
 (LRT of molecular clock)